Well, do you need a bank account?

 If you have any debt in Croatia whatsoever, the government will take it out of your bank account without warning.

 Haven’t paid your national health insurance fee?
 First they freeze the money, then they take it, and you will not get it back.
-I would avoid a situation where the government must resort to freezing your bank account as it is a laborious and extremely stressful process to get it unfrozen and chances are you, you’re not getting it back.
+I would avoid a situation where the government must resort to freezing your bank account as it is a laborious and extremely stressful process to get it unfrozen and chances are you, you’re not getting that money back.
+If they took your money, then you probably owed that money.

 To be clear, getting your account “unfrozen” does not mean that you get your money back.
 It only means that you have proven that you’ve satisfied the debt in full, at which point your account will be unlocked and usable again.